 You may have a procedure called a laser peripheral iridotomy.
 The doctor creates a small hole in your iris using a laser.
 This allows fluid to flow through the iris.
 This helps to open the drainage angle of the eye and relieves eye pressure.

 These tips may help you control high eye pressure or promote eye health.

 - Exercise safely.
-Regular exercise may reduce eye pressure in open-angle glaucoma.
-Talk to your doctor about an appropriate exercise program.
+Regular exercise may reduce eye pressure.
+Talk to your health care provider about an appropriate exercise program.

 - Limit your caffeine.
 Drinking beverages with large amounts of caffeine may increase your eye pressure.

-- Sip fluids frequently.
-Drink only moderate amounts of fluids at any given time during the course of a day.
+- Sip fluids carefully.
+Drink moderate amounts of fluids.
 Drinking a quart or more of any liquid within a short time may temporarily increase eye pressure.

 - Take prescribed medicine.
-Using your eyedrops or other medications as prescribed can help you get the best possible result from your treatment.
+Using your eye drops or other medicines as prescribed can help you get the best possible result from your treatment.
 Be sure to use the drops exactly as prescribed.
-Otherwise, your optic nerve damage could worsen.
+Otherwise, your optic nerve damage could get worse.

 Some alternative medicine approaches may help your overall health, but none is an effective glaucoma remedy.
 Talk with your doctor about their possible benefits and risks.

 - Herbal remedies.
 Some herbal supplements, such as bilberry extract, have been advertised as glaucoma remedies.
 But further study is needed to prove their effectiveness.
 Don't use herbal supplements in place of proven therapies.